-- 12.24.
+- 13.25.
 In response to the unprecedented level of financial challenges and the need to reduce the overall operating costs of the Council to ensure it remains viable and financially sustainable, a voluntary redundancy scheme was made available to all staff for a limited period of time.
-From this exercise, a total of 112 applications were received from individual officers and 29 of these applications have currently been accepted.
-Staff have been informed of the outcome from this process and where applications have been accepted, appropriate notice will be issued in January 2024 in accordance with each individual's contractual terms. - 12.25.
-There are potentially up to 80 FTE posts proposed to be deleted (Out of approximately 1,840 FTE across the Council) as part of the draft budget savings package detailed at Appendix 6 across 2023/24 and 2024/25.
-There will be a further update and refinement of this status included within the final budget report to February Council.
-All proposed service structure changes will be designed to target vacant posts first, fixed term contracts where applicable, interim arrangements, agency cover and the accepted voluntary redundancy agreements.
-Every effort will be made to avoid any compulsory redundancies as part of implementing all budget proposals.
-These arrangements will remain under review and service delivery mechanisms will be refined and concluded based on the feedback received from the range of consultation processes that are launched. - 12.26.
-The Council's workforce planning process will continue to provide oversight on all proposed staffing changes and ensure that the approach will manage vacant posts (permanent and temporary), agency and interim arrangements to ensure that any staff identified at risk from the proposed staffing restructures can be redeployed where appropriate.
+From this exercise, a total of 112 applications were received from individual officers and 30 of these applications have currently been accepted.
+Some of these accepted applications are not specifically aligned to savings proposals but will positively contribute to reducing the future operational costs of the Council.
+Staff have been informed of the outcome from this process and where applications have been accepted, appropriate notice has been issued in January 2024 in accordance with each individual's contractual terms. - 13.26.
+There are still potentially up to 80 FTE posts proposed to be deleted (Out of approximately 1,840 FTE across the Council) as part of the budget savings package detailed at Appendix 6 and Appendix 7 across 2023/24 and 2024/25.
+A total of 17.2 FTE vacant posts have now been deleted.
+Narratives within individual savings proposals have been updated for staffing implications where appropriate.
+All service structure considerations will continue to target vacant posts first, fixed term contracts where applicable, interim arrangements, agency cover and the accepted voluntary redundancy agreements.
+Every effort will be made to avoid any compulsory redundancies as part of implementing all budget proposals, including the exploration of 'bumped' VR opportunities.
+These arrangements will remain under review and service delivery mechanisms will be refined and concluded based on the feedback received from the range of consultation processes that are launched. - 13.27.
+The Council's workforce planning process will continue to provide oversight on all proposed staffing changes and ensure that the approach will manage vacant posts (permanent and temporary), agency and interim arrangements to ensure that any staff identified at risk from the proposed staffing restructures can be redeployed where appropriate. - 13.28.

-12.27.
 The Council's policies on managing organisational change, redeployment and redundancy will be followed accordingly.
 Consultations with staff and Trade Unions will continue throughout the budget development and implementation process.
 Comprehensive engagement and consultation will also be a key feature of each stage/phase of the implementation of the proposed service redesigns.

-13. Capital Investment Programme
+14. Capital Investment Programme

-- 13.1.
+- 14.1.
 Each year the Council agrees a Capital Investment Strategy that sets out the framework for controlling and monitoring the Capital Investment Programme.
 The Capital Investment Strategy is a key document for the Council.
-It sets out the processes and policies relating to capital expenditure and investment. - 13.2.
-The capital investment programme is prepared and developed in accordance with the Council's Capital Investment Strategy, which is attached as Appendix 10 to this report.
+It sets out the processes and policies relating to capital expenditure and investment. - 14.2.
+The capital investment programme is prepared and developed in accordance with the Council's Capital Investment Strategy, which is attached as Appendix10 to this report.
 In turn, the Capital Investment Strategy has been written in the context of the Corporate Plan and all capital investment is therefore driven by the aim of contributing to the delivery of the desired outcomes of that plan.